Granite Countertop Cost: A Buyer’s Clear and Concise Guide

 b.
 Origin (Quarry Location) of the Material

-Transportation expenses add up to the granite slab price.
+Transportation expenses add up to the granite countertop cost.
 Materials quarried within your country or region may cost less compared to those shipped from across the globe.

 Also, labor cost affects the price of every countertop material.
 Thus, one can expect that the stone processed in China will be cheaper than those produced in Italy or Brazil, considering the wage difference.